RileyLeff/sapflux/planning/writeups/03_transaction_workflow.md

     *   For each new `file`: The engine computes its `blake3` hash, checks for duplicates, and executes every active parser in memory.
 Parser failures are recorded per attempt.
 A file that never parses is marked for rejection but does not invalidate the manifest if metadata remains valid.
 3.  **Mutating Phase**: If preflight succeeds, the engine opens a database transaction.
     *   All metadata inserts/updates execute first.
-    *   Each successfully parsed file is inserted into `raw_files` and uploaded to object storage as part of the same database transaction.
+    *   For each successfully parsed file, the engine first ensures the object `raw-files/{blake3}` exists in R2 (uploads opportunistically in an idempotent fashion), then records the `raw_files` row referencing that hash.
+Object storage is not transactional with Postgres; if the DB transaction later rolls back the object remains as an orphan, and is reclaimed by a periodic garbage-collection task that deletes unreferenced hashes.
     *   Files that failed parsing are omitted entirely.
 4.  **Finalize Outcome**:
     *   On success, the database transaction commits and a `transactions` row is inserted in autocommit mode with `outcome = ACCEPTED` and the final receipt payload.
     *   If any mutation fails, the database transaction rolls back; a `transactions` row is still written in autocommit mode with `outcome = REJECTED` and the failure details.
+Any previously uploaded objects are harmlessly orphaned until the next GC run.
     *   Dry runs do not perform any mutations or inserts.
 They return a receipt and durably log the attempt via application logs only.
 5.  **Return Receipt**: The detailed JSON receipt is returned to the client.
 It includes a `summary.status` of either `COMPLETE` or `PARTIAL_SUCCESS` and lists any rejected files.